Pinkerton Plains

 The landscape of Pinkerton Plains is defined by open cereal cropping and grazing country typical of the Light region, with properties tending to be large mixed-farming enterprises.
 There are no commercial services within the locality itself; residents look to Kapunda (approximately 15 kilometres away) for schools, shopping, and community facilities, and to Gawler for a broader range of services.
 The area has a strong rural heritage and remains home to farming families who value the open paddocks, quiet roads, and close-knit community character of South Australia's agricultural mid-north.

-Pinkerton Plains falls under postcode 5400 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Frome electorate.
+Pinkerton Plains falls under postcode 5400 and is governed by the Light Council (Local Government Area).
+For federal elections, residents vote in the electorate of Grey, while state elections fall under the Frome electorate.

 Location